emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/02-beginner/04-adding-a-puzzle.md

      },
      "direction": "Down",
      "length": 3,
-     "clue": "You typically deploy a smart contract with the Axion ___ tool."
+     "clue": "You typically deploy a smart contract with the Fermi ___ tool."
    }
   ]
 }' --accountId crossword.friend.testnet